Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 .30-30 Winchester

-Unveiled in 1895 to accompany the new Winchester Model 1894, the .30-30 Winchester is practically synonymous with cowboy lever-action rifles.
+Unveiled in 1895 to accompany the new Winchester Model 1894, the .30-30 Winchester is practically synonymous with lever-action rifles.
 Although it has been around for more than a century, this old-fashioned cartridge is far from outdated.
-Plenty of whitetails continue to fall to this iconic cartridge (and the rifles that shoot them) every single deer season.
+Plenty of whitetails continue to fall to this iconic cartridge every deer season.

 Delivering modest velocities with kitten-soft recoil, the .30-30 performs best inside of 200 yards.
 But at close range, this cartridge is an absolute show-stopper.

-Because bullets fired from .30-30 rifles aren’t subjected to break-neck speeds, they rarely fail to mushroom.
+Since bullets fired from .30-30 rifles aren’t subjected to breakneck speeds, they rarely fail to mushroom.
 They also retain enough weight to drive deep into soft tissue.

 Many hunters received their .30-30 deer rifles as hand-me-downs.
 However, there are still plenty of awesome .30-30 lever guns rolling off the assembly lines, including the Marlin 336 and several offerings from Henry Repeating Arms.
 With modern production methods, .30-30 lever actions are more reliable than ever.

 .30-30 ammo has also benefited from modern technology.
-While most lever guns are still loaded with traditional soft points, Hornady’s LEVERevolution line of ammo allows you to safely feed ballistic tips in the .30-30’s characteristic tubular magazine.
-With a more aerodynamic profile, these spire-shaped bullets offer improved in-flight ballistics for more accurate shooting.
+While most lever guns are still loaded with traditional soft points, Hornady’s LEVERevolution label ammo allows you to safely load bullets with pointed tips into a lever gun's tubular magazine.
+Such aerodynamic spire point bullets offer improved in-flight ballistics for more accurate shooting.

 .30-06 Springfield

 However, the flames of the aught six’s popularity were certainly fanned by its outstanding performance.
-It offers relatively flat trajectories and plenty of power.
-It can even handle angry bruins if they cross your path on the way to your favorite deer stand.
+It delivers relatively flat trajectories and plenty of power.
+It can even handle angry bears if they cross your path on the way to your favorite deer stand.

 The .30-06 Springfield has recoil to match its deer-dropping power.
 It can be a bit much for recoil-sensitive shooters, but most seasoned deer hunters consider it manageable.

 At this point, the .30-06 has become practically immortal.
 It continuously ranks as one of the top-selling cartridges for most major ammo manufacturers.
-There is also no shortage of either hunting rifles or deer-worthy loads on the market today.
-Most popular rifle manufacturers offer several models chambered in .30-06 and the hunting ammo for them is surprisingly affordable.
+There is also no shortage of either hunting rifles or deer-worthy loads in today's market.
+Most popular rifle manufacturers offer several models chambered in .30-06, and hunting ammo for them is surprisingly affordable.

 .300 Winchester Magnum

-The .300 Win Mag produces ultra-flat trajectories and packs plenty of horsepower downrange.
+The .300 Win Mag produces ultra-flat trajectories and packs plenty of power downrange.
 It basically does everything the .30-06 does, but it does them all faster and harder.

-With the right load, 300 Win Mag spells doom deer, elk, moose, black bear, feral hogs, and pretty much any other big game animal roaming the North American continent.
+With the right load, .300 Win Mag spells doom deer, elk, moose, black bear, feral hogs, and pretty much any other big game animal roaming North America.

 The .300 Win Mag delivers considerable recoil.
 It kicks hard enough to put off most shooters, and it definitely doesn’t make for a fun day at the gun range.